This review may contain spoilers. I can handle the truth.

 A dry streak of irony and pitch-black humour help to balance the films weighty-tone.
 At one point Sasaki meets an old school friend Kurosu, also recently unemployed.
 Terrified of letting his wife know of his current working position, Kurosu has kept up an elaborate lie in which he receives fake phone calls 4 times an hour.
 There is also a rather surreal segment in which Sasaki’s wife (the ‘maid’ from earlier) begins an incendiary relationship with a bumbling thief who had previously attempted to take her hostage.
 If it all sounds rather melodramatic, that’s because, in a way, it very much is, however in the hands of Kurosawa he is able to transform these character’s actions from an outlandish farce and into a very tragic and very real calamity.

 As always Kurosawa’s sense of framing is impeccable.
 Mise en scène is used effectively to establish key themes which feed into the over-arching narrative, for example we see at one point, a succession of schoolkids walking to school slowly merge into the path of the businessmen walking to work.
-The sound design is also excellent too, by using music sparsely, Kurosawa is able to create highly emotional moments to scenes that are otherwise very understated for example at one point, Sasaki pleads with some higher power for him to be able to 'start again', his cries are accompanied with the subtle hum of a droning violin.
-It’s a key and heartbreaking point in the film and one made all the more devastating by Kurosawa'S subtle direction.
+The sound design is also excellent too, by using music sparsely, Kurosawa is able to create highly emotional moments to scenes that would be otherwise very understated.
+For example at one point, Sasaki pleads with some omnipotent power to let him be able to 'start again'.
+His cries are accompanied by the deeply moving yet subtle hum of a droning violin.
+It’s a key and heartbreaking point in the film and one made all the more devastating by Kurosawa's subtle direction.

 Sasaki is a pitiful character and one portrayed brilliantly by the very talented Teruyuki Kagawa who can be seen playing a vicious serial-killer in Kurosawa’s 2016 horror 'Creepy', it’s a testament to his range that he can play both characters with such superb realism.
 Over the course of the film Sasaki’s predicament becomes increasingly desperate and his mannerisms and behaviours in turn, grown increasing childish, at one point when challenged by his youngest son, he accidentally pushes him down the stairs in the same careless manner a child may break their toy.

-In a satire of Japan’s current situation, Tokyo Sonata is brilliant and ruthless, in the context of an enjoyable film, perhaps many will find Sonata heads to far down an incredibly bleak rabbit hole that it may fail in its attempt to re-emerge in the films intended some-what hopeful ending.
-It is also a scathing critique of the Japanese people’s current attitudes, be those attitudes surrounding the military or schooling, Sonata goes straight for the jugular.
+In a satire of Japan’s current situation, Tokyo Sonata is brilliant and ruthless, in the context of an enjoyable film, perhaps many will find Sonata heads to far down an incredibly bleak rabbit hole that it fails to re-emerge in the films intended (albeit only some-what) hopeful ending.
+It is also a scathing critique of the Japanese people’s current social attitudes, be those attitudes surrounding the military, schooling, or the ever increasing threat of Americanised western influence.
+Either one, Sonata goes straight for the jugular.
 I found it thrilling.